5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ```

 ##### Trend Sentiment
 - Results of the changepoint detection model.
+ 🔥 represents an increase in trend (in a recent time-frame - say past 48hrs for example) while a 🥶 represents a decrease in trend (in a recent timeframe).
+- The number of emojis depicts the intensity of said trend.
+See "Forecasting + Momentum" section below for more details.

+###### Model Details
-The model is compiled in the function below, utilizing the PELT (Pruned Extract Linear Time) algorithm which identifies change points through minimizing a penalized sum of costs.
+- The model is compiled in the function below, utilizing the PELT (Pruned Extract Linear Time) algorithm which identifies change points through minimizing a penalized sum of costs.
 Here, a penalty of 6 is used as we want to balance meaningful intepretation with model sensitivity.
      - The first 18 hours are also cut off from interpretation as this is a period to which we always expect to see negative change so this identification wouldn't be very meaningful.
 See the code below or [ds_app_2.py](https://github.com/a-memme/Snapchat_Dynamic_Scheduling/blob/main/ds_app_2.py) for more details.
-- 🔥 represents an increase in trend (in a recent time-frame - say past 48hrs for example) while a 🥶 represents a decrease in trend (in a recent timeframe).
-- The number of emojis depicts the intensity of said trend.
-See "Forecasting + Momentum" section below for more details.

 ```
 def changepoint_df(choose_episode):